cronvel/terminal-kit/doc/ScreenBuffer.md

 		* y
 		* width
 		* height
+	* clipChar: `string` (optional) a single char used when the text will be clipped, e.g.: '…'
 	* direction `string` (optional) the direction where the cursor move after each char, one of:
 		* 'right' (default)
 		* 'left'